 For example, you will be expected to prepare a deal sheet and review buyers’ submit offer form.
-Before listing your home through an Agent Assisted FSBO, we suggest you understand what level of service you should expect from a flat fee MLS listing.
+Before listing your home through an Agent Managed FSBO, we suggest you understand what level of service you should expect from a flat fee MLS listing.

 Our NYC FSBO listing service has been so successful that we’ve actually led the growth of the underground FSBO movement in NYC.

 Save 2% On Your Home Purchase

 Our partner brokers are some of the most experienced and reputable in the industry.